awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 ## DB instance class types<a name="Concepts.DBInstanceClass.Types"></a>

-Amazon Aurora supports two types of instance classes: memory optimized and burstable performance\.
+Amazon Aurora supports three types of instance classes: Aurora Serverless v2, memory optimized, and burstable performance\.
 For more information about Amazon EC2 instance types, see [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the Amazon EC2 documentation\.

+The following is the Aurora Serverless v2 type available:
++  **db\.serverless** – A special DB instance class used by Aurora Serverless v2\.
+Aurora adjusts the compute, memory, and network resources dynamically as the workload changes\.
+For usage details, see [Using Aurora Serverless v2](aurora-serverless-v2.md)\.

-The following are the memory\-optimized DB instance types available:
+The following are the memory optimized DB instance types available:
 + **db\.x2g** – Instance classes optimized for memory\-intensive applications and powered by AWS Graviton2 processors\.
 These offer low cost per GiB of memory\.
 + **db\.r6g** – Instance classes powered by AWS Graviton2 processors\.
 These are ideal for running memory\-intensive workloads in open\-source databases such as MySQL and PostgreSQL\.
 + **db\.r5** – Instance classes optimized for memory\-intensive applications\.
 These offer improved networking performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.